Willkommen auf den Seiten des Auswärtigen Amts

 In order to submit your application, please attend your appointment at the German Embassy in Copenhagen in person.
 Please hand in your complete documentation and pay the fee.

 • Fees can also be paid with a credit card (MasterCard or Visa).
-Please note that only the credit card owner can sign for the payment.
+Kindly note: Physical cards only, no mobile phone payments/no “Mobile Pay” options.
+Only the credit card owner can sign for the payment.
 Cards will be debited in €.

 • As the credit card payment does currently not function in a stable way, you are kindly requested to provide for cash payment in DKK as a default.